 - What are your rates?

-Check here for current rates and package deals!
+Please contact me for current rates and package deals.

 - How long is a lesson?

 All lessons are 1 hour long.

 - What days and times do you teach?

 I am located in Downtown LA at 1200 S Broadway St, Los Angeles, CA 90015.

 There are many parking options around my building.
 The average is $5 for the day, but can change depending on the day and time of day.
 Meters are free and available after 6pm usually.